nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 00.md

 Companies.
 So I'm I'm looking at ancestry feet.
 Okay.
 And I'm trying to figure out what the flip do I wanna do.
 Ah, okay.

 So since you're a half elf, you have few more options available to you.
 Uh-huh.
 So let's see.
-You are Sameer?
+You are Simear?
 Supposedly, for now.

 Okay.
 Ancestry things.
 Okay.
 So, yeah.
 So because you're because you are a half elf, you actually have access to the ancestry feats of humans, elves, and the half elf race.